 In fact, it shouldn’t be!
 According to the George Lucas Educational Foundation, a non academic summer can cause students at every grade level to digress two to three months in their academic skills.
 More about gozo destination

-Luckily, our north-central state has plenty of fun and educational activities for everyone in the family – especially kids!
+Luckily, our north-central state has plenty of fun and educational activities like classes for toddlers at mygym.com and for everyone in the family – especially kids!

 Check out our list of 12 educational things to do in Madison, Milwaukee, Green Bay/Appleton, and Racine to keep your kids learning over the summer.

 For over 100 years, the Wisconsin Veterans Museum has connected the past to the present by sharing the stories of Wisconsin’s military veterans.
 This award-winning museum and research center chronicles the history-shaping exploits of Wisconsin’s veterans from the Civil War to present day.
 Nowadays, Wisconsin Veterans Museum has own channel on YouTube.
 The management of the museum has chosen a good place for buying views and now the channel has more likes and subscribers.
 You can easily expand your knowledge.
 Enjoy!

 University of Wisconsin Geology Museum